Royal Mile

+The Royal Mile (Am Mìle Rìoghail) is a series of streets forming the main thoroughfare of the Old Town of Edinburgh, Scotland.
+The term originated in the early 20th century and has since entered popular usage.

-The Royal Mile runs between two significant locations in the royal history of Scotland: Edinburgh Castle and Holyrood Palace.
-The name derives from it being the traditional processional route of monarchs, with a total length of approximately one Scots mile, a now obsolete measurement measuring 1.81km.
-The streets which make up the Royal Mile are (west to east) Castlehill, the Lawnmarket, the High Street, the Canongate and Abbey Strand.
-The Royal Mile is the busiest tourist street in the Old Town, rivalled only by Princes Street in the New Town.
+The Royal Mile runs between Edinburgh Castle and Holyrood Palace, two significant locations in the royal history of Scotland, and has a total length of approximately one mile.
+The streets which make up the Royal Mile are (from west to east, and running downhill) Castlehill, the Lawnmarket, the High Street, the Canongate and Abbey Strand.
+The Royal Mile is the busiest tourist street in the Old Town.

+The Royal Mile contains shops, restaurants, public houses, and visitor attractions.
+During the annual Edinburgh Fringe, the High Street becomes crowded with tourists, entertainers, and buskers.
+Parliament Square is at the heart of Scotland's legal system, being the home of both the High Court of Justiciary and the Court of Session.

 Geography

 Retreating ice sheets, many millennia ago, deposited their glacial debris behind the hard volcanic plug of the castle rock on which Edinburgh Castle stands, resulting in a distinctive crag and tail formation.
 Running eastwards from the crag on which the castle sits, the Royal Mile sits upon the ridge of the tail which slopes gently down to Holyrood Palace.
 Steep closes (or alleyways) run between the many tall lands (or tenement buildings) off the main thoroughfare.
 The route runs from an elevation of 42 m above sea level at the palace to 109 m at the castle, giving an average gradient of 4.1%.